grafana/agent/docs/sources/upgrade-guide/_index.md

 These changes will come in a future version.

+### Breaking change: Deprecated YAML fields in `server` block removed

+The YAML fields which were first [deprecated in the v0.24.0 release](#deprecation-on-yaml-fields-in-server-block-that-have-flags) have now been removed, replaced by equivalent command line flags.
+Please refer to the original deprecation notice for instructions for how to migrate to the command line flags.

 ## v0.24.0

 ### Breaking change: Integrations renamed when `integrations-next` feature flag is used